c2lang/documentation/documentation/docs/language/switch_statement.md

 either: *break* | *fallthrough* | *return* | *continue* | *noreturn-func*.
 The fallthrough statement can only appear at the top-level of the case body, not in some sub-expression (eg. _if (x) { fallthrough; }_ is not allowed).
+The only exception to this is for empty case statements, there the default behaviour is fallthrough.

 ```c
    switch (i) {